Lecture Eleven

 - can specify a regular expression, to select all lines that match

-are special awk variables, meaning the value of the nth field (field delimiter is space or tab)
+$nare special awk variables, meaning the value of the nth field (field delimiter is space or tab)- can use field values, by comparing to $n (for example: $3 == 65)

 - every line is selected if no pattern is specified